 Wake-up selection.

-This option defines the wake-up capability.
-External I/O pins (PA only) all have the capability to wake-up the chip from a HALT by a falling edge (bit option).
+This option defines the wake-up function activity.
+External I/O pins (PA only) all have the capability to wake-up the chip from a HALT by a falling edge.
+(Bit option)

 Pull-high selection.

-This option is to decide whether the pull-high resistance is visible or not in the input mode of the I/O ports.
-PA, PB and PD can be independently selected (bit option).
+This option is to decide whether a pull-high resistance is visible or not in the input mode of the I/O ports.
+PA and PB are bit option; PC, PD and PF are port option.